-You will also need to invest in training to prepare your current staff for working with international people, as well as onboarding international people into your current work culture.
+You will also need to invest in training to prepare your current staff for working with international people, and onboarding international people into your current work culture.

-Pursuing a balanced mix between local and expatriate talent will also be vital for your operation.
-Local workers have new market insights that you can’t find anywhere else, whereas expats will have a clearer view on the overall objectives of the business.
-It is generally broken down as follows: expats are better suited for product, technology, control, and operation management, whereas local staff excel in local language, established relationships, and market knowledge.
+Pursuing a balanced mix of local and expatriate talent will also be vital for your operation.
+Local workers have new market insights that you can’t find anywhere else, whereas expats will have a clearer view of the overall objectives of the business.
+It is generally broken down as follows: expats are better suited for product, technology, control, and operation management, whereas local staff excel in the local language, established relationships, and market knowledge.
 Utilize both to their fullest extent.

 5. Taxes and Regulations

 The T word.
-It’s a word no business owner likes to think or talk about, but it’s an incredibly important one for remaining profitable as well as in compliance.
+It’s a word no business owner likes to think or talk about, but it’s an incredibly important one for remaining profitable and compliant.
 Things like tax and custom laws, import restrictions, corporate organization, and liability laws may create significant barriers to entry that just don’t make sense for your operation.
 You need to also consider the legal system.
 How long will it take to resolve issues with local partners?
 What are the local intellectual property laws like there?
-And what about currency risk — will currency exchange rates cause problems?
+And what about currency risk—will currency exchange rates cause problems?
 Is the market volatile?

-Of course, there’s the positive side of the equation, too.
+Of course, there’s also the positive side of the equation.
 Many countries offer tax incentives and tax breaks to foreign companies that choose to invest in their market.

 6. Further Expansion Plans

 Any business owner that is foraying into an international market probably has the drive to continue expanding.
-Why stop in two markets when you can be in 14?
-You should be looking for a business- friendly climate, and a country with overall business receptive policies that will support you should decide to offer your product and service in other locations.
-As we have listed previously in this e-book, consider doing business in notoriously business- friendly nations before you consider navigating trickier waters.
+Why stop in 2 markets when you can be in 14?
+You should be looking for a business-friendly climate, and a country with overall business receptive policies that will support you should decide to offer your product and service in other locations.
+As we have listed previously in this e-book, consider doing business in notoriously business-friendly nations before you consider navigating trickier waters.

 Choosing the RIGHT Way to Make a Market Entry